 Polish physician Dr. Boczkowski was the first to record the health benefits of salt caves in 1843, after observing the good health of salt miners in the Wieliczka salt mines near Krakow.

-Many people believe that salt therapy benefits It is a popular treatment for children with asthma because it is all-natural and some say it reduces the need for prescription medications.
+It is a popular treatment for children with asthma because it is natural and some say it reduces the need for prescription medications.
 As with most alternative therapies, salt therapy is also criticized as not being scientifically proven as beneficial.

 The Benefits of Salt Therapy